novateams/nova.core/nova/core/roles/snapshots/README.md

 One of the following variables must be set:

 - `snapshot_mode == 'snap'`
-  - If `live-snap: true` - Adds a new snapshot to the VM with the live memory
+  - If `live_snap: true` - Adds a new snapshot to the VM with the live memory
-  - If `live-snap: false` - Shuts down VM, adds a new snapshot to the VM, starts the VM
+  - If `live_snap: false` - Shuts down VM, adds a new snapshot to the VM, starts the VM
 - `snapshot_mode == 'clean-snap'`
-  - If `live-snap: true` - Removes all existing snapshots from the VM, adds a new one
+  - If `live_snap: true` - Removes all existing snapshots from the VM, adds a new one
-  - If `live-snap: false` - Shuts down VM, removes all existing snapshots from the VM, starts the VM
+  - If `live_snap: false` - Shuts down VM, removes all existing snapshots from the VM, starts the VM
 - `snapshot_mode == 're-snap'`
-  - If `live-snap: true` - Deletes the current snapshot from the VM and creates a new one
+  - If `live_snap: true` - Deletes the current snapshot from the VM and creates a new one
-  - If `live-snap: false` - Shuts down VM, removes the current snapshot from the VM, starts the VM
+  - If `live_snap: false` - Shuts down VM, removes the current snapshot from the VM, starts the VM
 - `snapshot_mode == 'revert'`
   - Reverts the VM to the snapshot with the name specified in `snapshot_name`
   - If no `snapshot_name` is specified, the current snapshot will be used